mattvenn/turtleprize/lesson-2.md

 Play for a while and ask why it's harder than normal.
 The reason is that nobody knows all the wrong guesses because they haven't been recorded.

-As people, we take our short term memory for granted, but computers need to be told to remember important things, using a variable.
+As people, we take our short term memory for granted, but computers must be told explicitly to remember anything.

 Variables have 3 important features: